How Much Does It Cost to Build a House?

 Choose Existing Home Designs

-Getting a preexisting design over a completely custom design is far more affordable.
-Consider going with pre-designed choices from a library of plans an experienced home builder offers.
+Choosing a pre-existing design over a completely custom design is far more affordable when it comes to new builds.
+Consider going with pre-designed choices from a library of plans that an experienced home builder might offer.

 Define Your Budget

 Set a realistic budget by considering what you need in your home and what you can afford.
 Give yourself some wiggle room to avoid strain on your financial situation.
-Once you get estimates, you can see if there’s a possibility of an upgrade in square footage, the number of bathrooms, etc.
+Once you get estimates, you can see if there’s a possibility of an upgrade in square footage, the number of bathrooms, etc., that you can secure within the final quote.

 Consider Lifestyle

-Your lifestyle will play a role in what you need from your home.
+Your lifestyle will play an important role in what you need from a home.
 Are you planning on having a family?
 Do you often have out-of-town guests?
 Do you work from home?
-Do you work out at home?
+Do you exercise at home?
 Do you love cooking?
 How many cars do you have?
 How much storage space do you need to accommodate your hobbies?
-These questions help you determine where you need to invest extra money and where you can save.
+These questions will help you determine where you need to invest extra money and where you can save.

 Save on Aesthetics

-The style of home you choose will impact the cost significantly.
-If you’re not married to a particular style, consider going industrial or rustic, as these looks are more forgiving.
-You can get away with lower costs on the interior finishes without sacrificing the look of your home.
-For example, drywall is far more affordable than pine or cedar panelling, though you sacrifice some aesthetic value.
+Your home style will impact both its cost now and its resale value later.
+If you’re not married to a particular style, consider going with a mid-century modern, farm style or craftsman style, as all allow you to get away with lower costs on the interior finishes without sacrificing the look of your home for resale purposes.
+For example, though you’ll sacrifice some aesthetic value, drywall will look good in all the above styles and is far more affordable than walls made with exposed brick or wood panelling.

 Lend a Hand